 However, we must point out that we are a student run publication – often an undergraduate student run publication.
 We are all learning how to manage these instances with you, which means it is irresponsible for us to offer a 100% guarantee of anonymity.
 We are not researchers or hired journalists, and most of us will not have training in how to ensure anonymity.
 While we will do our absolute best to ensure your anonymity as the author, please do keep this in mind when considering contributing anonymously.
 If it is absolutely integral no one discovers you are the subject or author of a piece, think deeply about whether or not you feel comfortable contributing to the blog.
 We will welcome your voice on any topic, not just topics that require anonymity.

-After you’ve finished your article and sent it into one of our Features Editors, they will edit it within an internal deadline set by the Editor in Chief.
 Generally our editors look for spelling, grammar, formatting, flow, and strength of argument.
 Essentially, we are trying to make sure that you and your ideas are heard as clearly as you want them to.
 You will often be sent back an edited copy to double check, or asked to change a few things about your piece.
 If you don’t think they need to be changed, let us know and we will be happy to discuss this with you.

 To make absolutely clear, your articles will not be edited on the basis of whether or not an editor agrees with your argument.
 At the Clandestine, we love to disagree, even if that is difficult for a group of strong minded young university students to do regularly.